 - Hats, caps, hoods or beanies inside the school building.
-Hats or hoods worn to school need to be stored in your locker during school hours. - Pants.... - which students have to hold up or which are so long they drag on the ground - are so baggy in the legs that unsafe items could be hidden in the legs that are so big in the waist that the student's underwear becomes visible which have rips above the 'finger tip length' rule. • Clothing which exposes underwear, bras, or boxer shorts fish-net tops, spaghetti straps, halter tops or tank tops with extra large armholes midriff tops or any short tops where skin is showing in the midriff area shorts or skirts which are too tight or too short for students to easily bend over (finger-tip rule) tights, leggings which are not opaque • Wallet chair ns, dog chains, or chains (or long key chains) which drape across clothing or pockets • Long belts v which hang below the shirt • Students ma y not wear pajamas or slippers, or bring blankets/pillows to school • Students are not to have or do any writing on any part of the body or clothing at any time made with markers, pens, or paint Stu dents may n ot wear or have any items (including backpacks, binders, or jewelry) on school grounds which • Are gang-re lated or promote violence any clothes, backpacks, or binders with gang writing or affiliation (eight balls, chains, Joker's Wild, prison lov vers, vicious dogs, clock faces, etc. have all been used by gangs to communicate membership) anarchy • Includes any reference to drugs, alcohol, or tobacco: those with mushrooms, marijuana leaves, Joe Camel, 4:20, etc.
+Hats or hoods worn to school need to be stored in your locker during school hours. - Pants....

+which students have to hold up or which are so long they drag on the ground are so baggy in the legs that unsafe items could be hidden in the legs that are so big in the waist that the student's underwear becomes visible which have rips above the 'finger tip length' rule.

+Clothing which exposes underwear, bras, or boxer shorts....

+fish-net tops, spaghetti straps, halter tops or tank tops with extra large armholes midriff tops or any short tops where skin is showing in the midriff area shorts or skirts which are too tight or too short for students to easily bend over (finger-tip rule) tights, leggings which are not opaque

+- Wallet chains, dog chains, or chains (or long key chains) which drape across clothing or pockets - Long belts which hang below the shirt - Students may not wear pajamas or slippers, or bring blankets/pillows to school - Students may not wear costumes to school - Students are not to have or do any writing on any part of the body or clothing at any time made with markers, pens, or paint

+Students may not wear or have any items (including backpacks, binders, or jewelry) on school grounds which....

+- Are gang-related or promote violence... - any clothes, backpacks, or binders with gang writing or affiliation (eight balls, chains, Joker's Wild, prison towers, vicious dogs, clock faces, etc. have all been used by gangs to communicate membership) anarchy - Includes any reference to drugs, alcohol, or tobacco: those with mushrooms, marijuana leaves, Joe Camel, 4:20, etc. - Displays profane or obscene language, pictures, or meanings or that are demeaning of males or females - Includes racial, ethnic, religious, or other put-downs